ankkitraj/filereader/README.md

 # filereader
-A NodeJs app to read a file and monitor the metrics in prometheus.
+A NodeJs app to read a file and monitor the metrics in prometheus and loki.